 The "Special Qualifications" section of the Request for Personnel Form should include the applicable experience and/or educational requirements of the position, and any particular skills needed to perform the duties required.

 Brief job descriptions of most non-academic positions on campus are posted online; jobs at Lincoln are posted on its website and may also be posted on the campus website.
 These postings inform members of the MIT community of the availability of specific positions and facilitate the identification of lateral and promotional transfer opportunities by current employees.
-Additionally, the postings initiate the external recruitment of qualified individuals with special emphasis on the identification of disabled and Vietnam-Era veterans, candidates with disabilities, and underrepresented minority and women candidates.
+Additionally, the postings initiate the external recruitment of qualified individuals with special emphasis on the identification of protected veterans, candidates with disabilities, and underrepresented minority and women candidates.

 Positions covered under collective bargaining agreements are generally subject to posting and bidding requirements as outlined within each union contract.
 These procedures are followed routinely for each vacancy.

 Where specified in the union agreements, union members have the right to apply for vacancies within their own bargaining unit before applicants from outside the bargaining unit may be considered.

 A vacancy filled through the union posting procedure is considered to have fulfilled the Institute's general posting requirements.